TD First Class Travel vs. Aeroplan Visa Infinite

 Highest welcome bonus: TD Aeroplan Visa Infinite Card

-We’ll start by saying the TD First Class Travel Visa Infinite Card comes with a generous welcome bonus: the ability to earn up to 165,000 TD Rewards points with the annual fee waived for the first year.
-This puts the card’s welcome bonus value around $825, plus $139 to account for the free first year.
+The TD First Class Travel Visa Infinite Card comes with a generous welcome bonus: the ability to earn up to 165,000 TD Rewards points, plus a waived annual fee for the first year.
+This puts the card's welcome bonus value around $825, plus $139 to account for the free first year.

-That said, the Aeroplan VI offers even more to new cardholders: up to 45,000 after spending $7,500 in the first 6 months and $12,000 in the first year.
+That said, the TD Aeroplan Visa Infinite Card offers even more to new cardholders: up to 45,000 points after spending $3,000 in the first 3 months and $12,000 in the first year.
 This gives the welcome bonus a value of about $900, plus another $139 for the annual fee waiver in the first year.

 Interest fees: tie